stoessern/NikkiNerd10/README.md

 - 👋 Hi, I’m @NikkiNerd10
 - 👀 I’m interested in learning how to be profiicent with writing code
-- 🌱 I’m currently learning Java Object Oriented Programming and NoSQL Databases such as MongoDB and Cassandra
 - 💞️ I’m looking to collaborate on anything for experience.
 - 📫 How to reach me ...